Sean Abbott

-Sean Anthony Abbott (born 29 February 1992) is an Australian professional cricketer originally from Windsor in New South Wales who has represented his country internationally.
+Sean Anthony Abbott (born 29 February 1992) is an Australian international cricketer who represents the Australia national cricket team in ODI and T20I cricket as a bowling all-rounder who bats right-handed.
+He was a part of the Australian squad which won the 2023 Cricket World Cup.

+Early life

+Abbott is originally from Windsor, New South Wales.
 After playing in junior cricket for Baulkham Hills Cricket Club, he progressed to play grade cricket for Parramatta District.
 Abbott completed his schooling at Gilroy College, Castle Hill.
-He is an all-rounder who bats right-handed.